B-Benja/Bens_Zotero/docs/adding-citations.md

     If the last name is missing, BibTex will use the first name.
 If both names are missing, the short title of the article will be used.

     ## Exporting Bibliography
-    To export the bibliography (.bib file), you can right-click on single entries, Collections or multiple entries, and choose `Export Item/Collection`.
+    To export the bibliography (.bib file), you can right-click on single entries, collections or multiple entries, and choose `Export Item/Collection`.
 In the new Export window, choose `Better BibTex` and pick the needed Translator Options.

     ![](images/bibtexexport.gif)